 This is caused by the fact that in most places, larger cities in general have better connections (and more options) that smaller towns and villages.

-So even though in Romania it’s easy and cheap to get a 1Gbps fiber internet plan in any city, most of the villages wouldn’t really be able to match the internet speed in the country back in 2016.
+So even though in Romania it’s easy and cheap to get a 1Gbps fiber internet plan in any city, most of the villages wouldn’t really be able to keep up, but they will still have decent options (100+ Mbps in most cases).

 This is very important to know, because it is how things are, more or less, everywhere.
 So if the average shown below is impressive, it doesn’t necessarily mean that you will get such speed anywhere in the country.